lart-bangor/research-assistant/docs/source/users/index.rst

 Users' Guide
 ============

-In the L'ART Research Client Users' Guide we cover everything you need to know to install the Research Client, set it up for your experiment, and get going with collecting data.
+The L'ART Research Client Users' Guide covers everything you need to know to install the Research Client, set it up and begin data collection.

-More information on how to adapt tasks is provided in the **Quick Tutorials**, and technical documentation for developing additional tasks or customising the Research Client is contained in the **Developer's Guide**.
+For users who wish to customise any of the tasks or add new translations, there are **Quick Tutorials** to help you through the process.
+For developers who may want to contrribute further developments to the Research Client or build additional tasks, a technical documentation can be found in the **Developer's Guide**.

 If you are looking for something specific, you can also **search** the Users' Guide.